dyoo/whalesong/README.md

   * Extended whalesong/image and whalesong/images
     (more functions, bug fixes, now matches WeScheme) Contributed by Emmanuel Schanzer
+  * Adds play-sound
+    (assumes a browser with html5 audio support)

 Note: The implementation of parameters works fine,
       as long as you don't mix parameterize with non-local-exits